Genetically modified plant: Research

-Much of the advances in the field genetic engineering has come from experimentation with tobacco.
-Major advances in tissue culture and plant cellular mechanisms for a wide range of plants has originated from systems developed in tobacco.
+Much of the advances in the field of genetic engineering have come from experimentation with tobacco.
+Major advances in tissue culture and plant cellular mechanisms for a wide range of plants have originated from systems developed in tobacco.
 It was the first plant to be genetically engineered and is considered a model organism for not only genetic engineering, but a range of other fields.
 As such the transgenic tools and procedures are well established making it one of the easiest plants to transform.
 Another major model organism relevant to genetic engineering is Arabidopsis thaliana.
 Its small genome and short life cycle makes it easy to manipulate and it contains many homologs to important crop species.
 It was the first plant sequenced, has abundant bioinformatic resources and can be transformed by simply dipping a flower in a transformed Agrobacterium solution.

 In research, plants are engineered to help discover the functions of certain genes.
 The simplest way to do this is to remove the gene and see what phenotype develops compared to the wild type form.
 Any differences are possibly the result of the missing gene.
 Unlike mutagenisis, genetic engineering allows targeted removal without disrupting other genes in the organism.
 Some genes are only expressed in certain tissue, so reporter genes, like GUS, can be attached to the gene of interest allowing visualisation of the location.
 Other ways to test a gene is to alter it slightly and then return it to the plant and see if it still has the same effect on phenotype.
 Other strategies include attaching the gene to a strong promoter and see what happens when it is over expressed, forcing a gene to be expressed in a different location or at different developmental stages.